-We seek a versatile scientist with a strong interest in community and landscape ecology and/or field entomology and botany.
+We seek an enthusiastic and versatile scientist with a strong interest in community and landscape ecology and/or field entomology and botany.
 Experience of molecular ecology methods is highly desirable, although training will be given.
-Excellent people skills are needed for this position as the candidate will be liaising with farmers.
+Excellent people skills are needed for this position as the student will be liaising with farmers.